sbedford/sbedford.github.io/_posts/2026-06-24-agentic1-fundamentals.md

 * Define your agent persona and objective — a big string
 * Manage your context and memory — strings prepended before the request
 * Access a system through a tool — parse a string and go back to step 1
+* Need a structured response to pass to another system - parse some more strings

 What this means in practice is that the patterns for building reliably on top of these systems have to shift.
 Anthropic's own [Building Effective Agents](https://www.anthropic.com/engineering/building-effective-agents) is mandatory reading if you want to go deeper.